javroot/Mind_Maps/http/README.md

-hello
+Hello 👋
-everything you need to now is here on http mind map Headers response
+everything you need to now is here on http cheat sheet  mind map for example:

+Headers
+response
 CSP directives